← Back

 7. No plans or processes to delete data: Failure to delete data is a common violation of data privacy and security laws.
 Without a regular process for deleting data, files with sensitive data can exist unnecessarily for many years past their use case.

 Unfortunately, this is just scratching the surface of common data governance violations in spreadsheets.
+View 10 ways spreadsheets violate data governance and pose a security risk.

 The Costs of Bad Spreadsheet Data Governance